1905046-NiazRahman/CSE471-Assignment/Finalized_Blog/main.md

 [^6]: P. Dhariwal and A. Nichol.
 Diffusion models beat gans on image synthesis.
 Advances in neural information processing systems, 34:8780–8794, 2021.

 [^7]: J. Ho, C. Saharia, W. Chan, D. J. Fleet, M. Norouzi, and T. Salimans.
-Cascaded diffusion models for high fidelity image generation.
+Cascaded diffusion models for high-fidelity image generation.
 The Journal of Machine Learning Research, 23(1):2249–2281, 2022.

 [^8]: R. Rombach, A. Blattmann, D. Lorenz, P. Esser, and B. Ommer.
 High-resolution image synthesis with latent diffusion models.
 In Proceedings of the IEEE/CVF conference on computer vision and pattern